tuning/raspi/README.md

 	- new face alarm in the living room

-3. robotic toy cars that follows its master
+3. robotic toy cars that follows its human master